What is a Fatal Injuries Claim?

 - Former spouse from whom the deceased was divorced, even if they had been cohabiting with another person for a period of at least three years.

-Fatal injuries is a form of class action in that only one action may be brought against the same person in respect of the death and it must be brought on behalf of all the deceased’s dependants.
+A fatal injuries claim is a form of class action, in that only one action may be brought against the same person in respect of the death and it must be brought on behalf of all the deceased’s dependants.

 What are the time limits for making a Fatal Injury Claim?